 Third, if we don't tax high incomes, people who get them can use their money to dominate us by buying the market and the government.
 Wealth is power; pure and simple.
 I have described some of this power above.

-Sixth, if taxing the rich does not work, then why did the very modest tax increase on the wealthy passed by Clinton in 1993 end our budget deficit and create $200 billion surpluses?
+Seventh, if taxing the rich does not work, then why did the very modest tax increase on the wealthy passed by Clinton in 1993 end our budget deficit and create $200 billion surpluses?
 Why did such taxes help create the American middle class in the 1940s, 50s and 60s?
-Why do reducing taxes on the rich always produce huge deficits?
+Why does reducing taxes on the rich always produce huge deficits?
 We can't depend on taxing the rich for all of the government's income, nor to finance any government scheme somebody might want.
 But taxes certainly help balance the budget and keep our economy working for everyone.

 Rachel Maddow on trickle-down economics